 Great aviation safety managers are fantastic about delegating as much responsibility as efficiently possible so that they can focus on the necessities of their aviation safety program.
 Every program will have different needs, and how things are delegated will differ accordingly.
 But great safety managers seek out how they can maximize the abilities of other individuals.

 It also means being honest about what your strengths as a safety manager are.
-Some managers will excel at safety promotion, others at performance analysis.
-Safety mangers should try and focus on where their strengths are, and delegate other responsibilities to other managers who are able to complete tasks more efficiently.
+Some managers will excel in safety promotion, others in performance analysis.
+Safety managers should try and focus on where their strengths are, and delegate other responsibilities to other managers who are able to complete tasks more efficiently.

 Final Thought: Setting Up SMS for Success

-The ultimate test of how well an aviation safety manger is performing is when they leave.
-In the USA, it’s not uncommon for safety managers to take week long trips to Oklahoma or elsewhere for training.
-Sometimes, safety managers are out of time for considerably more extended periods that that.
+The ultimate test of how well an aviation safety manager is performing is when they leave.
+In the USA, it’s not uncommon for safety managers to take week-long trips to Oklahoma or elsewhere for training.
+Sometimes, safety managers are out of time for considerably more extended periods than that.

-Yet when safety mangers are gone, if they have done their daily due diligence, their safety program will still thrive even during their absence.
-This is because such programs:
+Yet when safety managers are gone, if they have done their daily due diligence, their safety program will still thrive even during their absence.

 - Have habitually been groomed with task delegation;

 - Have employees who are certain of exactly what is expected.